kartonfarkas/api_docs/source/suite/contacts/combined_segment_update.rst

-Creating a Combined Segment
+Updating a Combined Segment
 ===========================

-Creates a new combined segment.
+Updates a combined segment.

 Endpoint
 --------